GeoscienceAustralia/dea-notebooks/README.md

 [DEA Sandbox](https://app.sandbox.dea.ga.gov.au/) and the [DEA Knowledge Hub](https://docs.dea.ga.gov.au/).

+This repository contains Jupyter Notebooks and Python tools for for analysing DEA's satellite data products.
+The notebooks are designed to demonstrate how to use the tools and data to conduct a broad range of geospatial analyses.
+They also demonstrate how to integrate with other open-source software such as [Open Data Cube](https://www.opendatacube.org/) and [xarray](http://xarray.pydata.org/en/stable/).
+You can see real-world use cases on the [USAGE](https://github.com/GeoscienceAustralia/dea-notebooks/blob/stable/USAGE.rst) page.

 **Contribute** &mdash; DEA Notebooks is open-source and we would love your contribution!
 Learn [how to contribute](#contribute) below.